whichxjy/rockstar-rkt/README.md

 Say "Hello World"
 ```

-4. Click the `Run` button, you'll see the result:
+4. Click the `Run` button, and you'll see the result:

 ```
 Hello World